 - If you are bumped from an oversold flight, the airline has an added responsibility to get you to your destination in a timely manner and reimburse you for your inconvenience.

 - If you have flexibility in travel time and the airline asks for volunteers to move to another flight, do it, but wait until they increase the amount of reimbursement.
-They will start off small and if they get no volunteers, they will usually increase the amount the bumped passenger receives.
+They will start off with a lower amount voucher but if they get no volunteers, they will usually increase the amount of compensation the bumped passenger receives.

-So…now that you know all this, what can you do to minimize flight disruptions?
+So…now that you know all this, what can you do to minimize flight delays & cancellations?

 Tips to Minimize/Deal With Flight Disruptions